This page gives your recommendations and a map of restaurants within driving distance from Makanda Inn & Cottages.

-When considering your dining options we always advise, call first either for reservations or to check availability for the time you want to eat.
+When considering your dining options, we always advise, call first, especially, when traveling to locations outside of Carbondale.
+Either for reservations or to check availability for the time you want to eat.

-On the map those highlighted in green are places we frequent often.
+On the map, those restaurants highlighted in green are places we frequent often.
 Those in red are our favorites or have exceptional food.

 Orchards and Farm Markets

-Lipe Orchard and Bass Farms offer great, in season, local and home grown fruits and vegetables.
+Lipe Orchard and Bass Farms offer great, in season, local and homegrown fruits and vegetables.
 Close to the Inn, these are great options when shopping for a cottage stay or for some fresh goodies to take home.
-Flamm Orchards, in season, has great peach cobbler a la mode.
-Rendleman Orchard opens July 1st and their website actually tells you what they currently have available.
+Flamm Orchards, in season, has excellent peach cobbler a la mode.
+Rendleman Orchard opens July 1st, and their website tells you what they currently have available.